 website that explores services for people from toddlers through adulthood.

 The Lucas County Board of Developmental Disabilities has site with links to funding available to families with special needs kids, including funding specifically for autism spectrum disorders, special wish organizations, and general special needs.

 The Itaalk Foundation, which helps young people on the autism spectrum obtain interactive technology, has a listing of grants for disabled children and their families.

-of aid.
-The United Way's Family Information Network has another listing of grant sources for disabled children as well.
-The Lucas County Bobard of Developmental Disability has a list for finding funds that includes a guide for parents, lists of financial help for the disabled, and financial sources especially for children with autism spectrum disorders.
+The Lucas County Board of Developmental Disability has a list for finding funds that includes a guide for parents, lists of financial help for the disabled, and financial sources especially for children with autism spectrum disorders.

 For young people in Ohio, the Bureau for Children with Medical Handicaps offers diagnostic services for all young those

 under 21 or adults with cystic fibrosis or with certain medical conditions and handicaps, and treatment for those within

 185% of the poverty level.
 See their website

 or call their district offices in Toledo at: 419-245-2840, on the 13th floor of the Government Center.

 There are water and sewer discounts for people 65+ and the totally disabled in the city of Toledo.
 People who have the Lucas County Homestead Exemption are also eligible for a 25% reduction in the water rate for the first 2,000 cubic feet of consumption.
 The sewer discount is 25% reduction for the first 2,000 cubic feet of consumption, and the storm sewer discount is 20% of the storm water rate.
 It must be a consumer receiving service from a single meter and a single housing unit used solely for residential purposes who receives bills as the head of household, and must be 65 or older OR totally disabled at any age.
 For more information and an application see the Toledo Department of Public Utilities site.